didit-protocol/didit-full-demo/README.md

 Welcome!
 Follow these steps to set up the project environment and start developing.

+This demo is a vanilla implementation of Didit Authentication and Didit Identity Verification.

 ### Step 1: Clone the Repository

 Begin by cloning the repository to your local machine.
 Open a terminal and run: